African Union: Anjouan, Comoros

 A successful 2008 invasion of Anjouan by AU and Comoros forces to stop self-declared president Mohamed Bacar, whose 2007 re-election was declared illegal.
 Prior to the invasion, France helped transport Tanzanian troops but their position in the disagreement was questioned when a French police helicopter was suspected of attempting to sneak Bacar into French exile.
 The first wave of troops landed on Anjouan Bay on 25 March and soon took over the airfield in Ouani, ultimately aiming to locate and remove Bacar from office.
 On the same day, the airport, capital, and second city were overrun and the presidential palace was deserted.
 Bacar escaped and sought asylum in France.
 The Comoros government demanded his return, in order to determine his fate.
 Many of Bacar's main supporters were arrested by the end of March, including Caabi El-Yachroutu Mohamed and Ibrahim Halidi.
 Bacar's asylum request was rejected on 15 May, as France agreed to cooperate with the Comoran government's demand.
 At the 29 June elections, Moussa Toybou won the presidency.

-Chagos Islands dispute

-The sovereignty of the Chagos Archipelago in the Indian Ocean is disputed between the United Kingdom and Mauritius.
-In February 2019, the International Court of Justice in The Hague issued an advisory opinion stating that the UK must transfer the Chagos Archipelago to Mauritius.
-On 22 May 2019, the United Nations General Assembly debated and adopted a resolution that affirmed that the Chagos archipelago "forms an integral part of the territory of Mauritius".
-The African Union urged the United Kingdom to comply with a UN resolution calling for it to withdraw from the Chagos Islands.
-The UK does not recognise Mauritius' sovereignty claim over the Chagos Archipelago.
-In October 2024, the British government announced that it would transfer the Chagos Archipelago to Mauritius subject to treaty negotiations that would enable the UK to maintain its military base on the island of Diego Garcia under lease.